pjc0247/JsBridge.unity/README.md

 Why
 ----
-__SendMessage__ is the only way to invoke C# functions from Javascript.
+__SendMessage__ is the only way to invoke C# functions from Javascript.<br>
 However, it's totally unusable because...

 * `SendMessage` can't return a value.
 So there's no official way to retrive values from Unity to Javascript.
 * `SendMessage` can have only one parameter.
 Even worse, it only accepts `int`, `string` and `null`.